SupremeSingh/SupremeSingh/README.md

 - **Digital Identity:** How can blockchains power robust and compliant digital identities for underserved populations around the world?
 How can these solutions scale?
 - **Bridging Web2<>Web3:** Blockchains are siloed databases, limited to their own user-generated information.
 How can blockchains learn about the world around them securely?
-- **Accountable Data Privacy:** How can companies in sectors like healthcare and supply chain leverage blockchains to enhance efficiency while safeguarding their sensitive data?
+- **Regulation-Friendly Privacy:** How can companies in sectors like healthcare and supply chain leverage blockchains to enhance efficiency while safeguarding their sensitive data?

 🌱 Always learning, always building!